Full Duplex ISAC with Cluster Ray Targets: Parameter Estimation and Beamforming: System Model

 \section{System Model}

 We consider a \gls{MIMO} \gls{FD} \gls{ISAC} system operating at \gls{mmWave} frequencies using \gls{OFDM} waveforms.
-We assume that over a single symbol, \gls{BS} transmits information over $P$ subcarriers for $U$ users as presented in Fig. \ref{fig:system_model}. \gls{BS} node also estimates the angular (direction and angular spread) as well as temporal (distance and range spread) parameters of \gls{CR} target.
-We assume that \gls{BS} is equipped with $N_b$ transmit, and $M_b$ receive antennas and transmits $U$ independent information signals (for $U$ users) as well as $N_b - U$ artificial sensing signals\footnote{These can be random noisy data, as our beamforming strategy will remove the adverse effects of these radar streams from the communication channels}.
-The information symbol at $p^\mathrm{th}$ subcarrier can then be given as $ \s_p = ^\tran \in \mathbb{C}^{N_b \times 1} $ where $\s_U \in \mathbb{C}^{U\times 1}$ is intended for $U$ users while $\s_R \in \mathbb{C}^{N_b - U \times 1}$ is an artificially created radar signal which is uncorrelated to the communication signals i.e., $\mathbb{E}\left(\s_R\s_U^\herm\right) = \0$ and $\mathbb{E}\left(\s_p\s_p^\herm\right) = \I $.
+We assume that \gls{BS} transmits information over $P$ subcarriers for $U$ users as presented in Fig. \ref{fig:system_model}. \gls{BS} is also equipped with a sensing module capable of estimating the angular parameters from the received reflections from the targets.
+We assume that \gls{BS} is equipped with $N_A$ transmit and receive antennas and transmits $U$ independent information signals (for $U$ users) as well as $N_A - U$ artificial sensing signals.
+The information symbol at $p^\mathrm{th}$ subcarrier can then be given as $ \s_p = ^\tran \in \mathbb{C}^{N_A \times 1} $ where $\s_U \in \mathbb{C}^{U\times 1}$ is intended for $U$ users while $\s_R \in \mathbb{C}^{N_A - U \times 1}$ is an artificially created radar signal which is uncorrelated to the communication signals i.e., $\mathbb{E}\left(\s_R\s_U^\herm\right) = \0$ and $\mathbb{E}\left(\s_p\s_{p}^\herm\right) = \I $.
 This information signal then undergoes digital beamforming that maps different streams to different transmit antennas.
 The overall transmit signal at $p^\mathrm{th}$ subcarrier is defined as